lishali/lishali.github.io/_posts/2016-02-03-rework_deep_learning.markdown

 An issue to consider in creating a successful business using DL is to find a vertical that is ok with the accuracy level that is achieved by the state of the art, while being willing to pay a lot of money for it.
 In short, is the product accurate enough, and is there someone who cares enough given the level of accuracy to pay for it?
 Though a lot of the companies look promising, it is not obvious they have succeeded yet.
 It seems more easy to be business facing and build a platform to do DL, as many of the companies below do, especially since the companies that can afford it have already built DL teams (see above).

-I took notes in real time and for all the talks, so expect them to be a bit unpolished.
+I plan on posting more analysis on startups in this space in the weeks following.

 [1]: https://www.re-work.co/events/deep-learning-sanfran-2016